bsnes-emu/bsnes/docs/index.md

 higan uses the name from the console's region of origin.
 In practice,
 that means Japanese names:
-"Famicom" and "Super Famicom" instead of NES and SNES, "Mega Drive" instead of "Genesis",
+"Famicom" and "Super Famicom" instead of "NES" and "SNES", "Mega Drive" instead of "Genesis",
 "PC Engine" instead of "TurboGrafx-16".